-Follow the instructions below to disable driver signature enforcement ONLY if the user gets the error shown in the picture below, otherwise go to step 11.
+Follow the instructions below to disable driver signature enforcement ONLY if the user gets the error shown below, otherwise go to step 11.

 Windows 10 enforces driver signatures by default.
 This can be disabled to install drivers that are not digitally signed.
 Please refer to the following steps to disable driver signature enforcement.